 Name.
-Enter the last name or first part of the last name of the guest to whose reservation you wish to attach a trace.
+Enter the last name or first part of the last name of the guest of the reservation to attach a trace to.

 Room.
-Enter the room number assigned to the reservation to which you wish to attach a trace.
+Enter the room number assigned to the reservation to attach a trace to.

 Block.
-Enter the block ID of the block attached to the reservation to which you wish to attach a trace.
+Enter the block ID of the block attached to the reservation to attach a trace to.

 Company.
-Enter the name or first part of the name of the company attached to the reservation to which you wish to attach a trace.
+Enter the name or first part of the name of the company attached to the reservation to attach a trace to.

 Group.
-Enter the name or first part of the name of the group attached to the reservation to which you wish to attach a trace.
+Enter the name or first part of the name of the group attached to the reservation to attach a trace to.

 Agent.
-Enter the name or first part of the name of the agent attached to the reservation to which you wish to attach a trace.
+Enter the name or first part of the name of the agent attached to the reservation to attach a trace to.